john-science/mazelib/docs/EXAMPLES.md

 #### Generating Attractive Mazes

 Maybe these algorithms are all well-and-good, but you would like to generate a maze that is beautiful.
 Maybe you have ideas about spiral mazes, or circular mazes with a big room in the middle.
-The First-Order Perturbation algorithm will allow you to do all of these things.
+The Perturbation algorithm will allow you to do all of these things.

 Let us look at an example where we start with a simple spiral maze (which is trivial to solve):